Hand-Lead Body Dolphin lets you practice the body undulation with your arms extended forward instead of resting at your sides.

-Being able to do both variants of the body dolphin, once with the arms at your sides, and once with the arms extended forward, is prerequisite for later drills in this series.
-So take the time to master both drills.
+Being able to do both variants of the body dolphin, the one with your arms at your sides, and the one with your arms extended forward, is prerequisite for later drills of this series.

 - Push off the wall and assume a horizontal position with the face turned downward.